Filco306/pytest-tutorial/README.md

 # pytest tutorial
 This is a repository containing a tutorial for learning pytest.

+## Oh no!

+The code inside the `source_code` folder is meant for production, but the code is really dirty, unifinished and not tested!
+In order to feel comfortable moving this code to a production environment, your team has advised you to create tests to ensure that things work properly.
+The requirements for the different functions are given in the steps below.

 ## Steps

 1. Create a virtual environment, either through conda or virtualenv.